 - 1. Exams or Tests: There will be five tests and there will be no makeup exams given.
 The lowest score of the five tests will be disregarded.
-Exams are closed book and closed notes.
-You may use a scientific calculator.
 Please refer to calendar for dates. - 2.
 Final Exam: The final will be given during the last day of classes.
 A score of 0 will be given if the final is missed.
-The final exam is closed book and closed notes.
-You may use a scientific calculator.
 Please refer to calendar for dates. - 3.
 Homework: The purpose of homework is to provide students with sufficient practice to master all topics and to do well on tests and the final exam.
 Homework is assigned and completed online through MathXL.
-Use CourseID XL2Z-K1WC-501Z-1T52 to register on MathXL.
+Your course ID is XL36-H16Y-2022-3322.
+This is the Course ID, NOT the Access Code.
+You must purchase a MathXL Access Code.
+See below for instructions.
 Homework deadlines are set to assure that you complete the homework before the test on covered material.
 Do not ask for an extension to the MathXL homework deadline.
 There is no point in studying for a test after you have already taken it. - 4.
 There will be no extra credit.
 Students must learn the material to pass this course. - 5.
 It is of the utmost importance that students review the material to do well on exams.
-Students are encouraged to form study groups to meet regularly to keep up with labs and homework and to study for tests.
+Students are encouraged to form study groups to meet regularly to keep up with labs and homework and to study for tests. - 6.
+Calculator: You will need a scientific calculator.
+No graphing calculators or cell phones.